tournesol-app/tournesol/backend/tournesol/resources/export_readme.txt

 - score:

-  The score is a integer between -10 and +10.
+  The score is an integer between -10 and +10.
 Negative values indicate that the user considers the video_a better, and positive values indicate that they prefer the video_b.
 A score of 0 or close to 0 means that they find the two videos similar.